Join Our Newsletter

 Get the latest updates on movies, TV shows, and anime delivered straight to your inbox.

-Are Grand Regent Thragg and Nolan Grayson brothers?
-The complex Viltrumite lineage explained
+Are Thragg and Nolan Related?
+The Truth Behind Their Viltrumite Connection

 Image: (Left) Grand Regent Thragg / (Right) Nolan Grayson from Amazon Prime Video series 'Invincible' (Image via @invincible.hq on Threads / Amazon MGM Production / Skybound Entertainment / Prime Video)